Dhanu jatra

 Dhanu Jatra or Dhanu Yatra is an annual drama-based open air theatrical performance celebrated in Bargarh, Odisha.
-Spread across a 8 km radius area around the Bargarh municipality, it is world's largest open air theater, one that finds a mention in the Guinness Book of World Records.
+Spread across a 8 km radius area around the Bargarh municipality, it is the world's largest open air theater, one that finds a mention in the Guinness Book of World Records.
 It is based on mythological story of Krishna (locally known as Krushna), and his demon uncle Kansa.
 Originating in Bargarh, in the present day play, the enactments of the play are being performed in many other places in Western Odisha.
 The major one of these is the original one at Bargarh.
 It is about the episode of Krishna and Balaram's visit to Mathura to witness the Dhanu ceremony organized by their (maternal) uncle Kansa.
-The plays start with the dethroning of emperor Ugrasena by the angry prince Kansa, over the marriage of his sister Debaki with Basudeba, and ends with death of Kansa, and Ugrasen restoring back to become the king.
+The plays start with the dethroning of emperor Ugrasena by the angry prince Kansa, over the marriage of his sister Debaki with Basudeba, and ends with death of Kansa, and restoring Ugrasen back to become the king.
 There is no written script used in these enactments.
 During this festival Kansa can punish people with penalty for their mistakes.
 Biju Patnaik, the former Chief Minister of Odisha was fined once along with his ministers.
-The department of Culture of the Government of India has accorded National Festival status to Dhanu Yatra on November 2014.
+The department of Culture of the Government of India has accorded National Festival status to Dhanu Yatra in November 2014.

 History

 It is said by some old people that as a way to celebrate the freedom, of newly formed independent India after the British rulers, the labor class workers started this festival.
-Death of Kansa symbolised the end of colonial rules.
+The death of Kansa symbolised the end of colonial rules.

 Venues

 The main municipality area turns into the historical town of Mathura Nagari, river Jeera turns into Yamuna, Ambapaali village (now a ward - part of Bargarh municipality) becomes Gopapura.
 A Pond by the side of Jeera river in Ambapali becomes the Kalindi Lake of the mythology.
 Since 2005, Nishamani School Ground has been used as the Rangamahal - Cultural stage of the festival.

-There are many other towns/ villages of western Odisha, where this drama enactment is done in recent years, following the success and popularity of the Bargarh stage.
+There are many other towns and villages of western Odisha, where this drama enactment is done in recent years, following the success and popularity of the Bargarh stage.
 The notable places are village Chicholi of Ambabhona block is considered to be the second most famous in that area, apart from this Thuaapaali, Remanda are also notable.

 Mathura

+Two stages in the town.
 The daily vegetable market inside the heart of the town becomes the main stage of the festival.
+Second stage is set up in Nishamani High School field near Kalimandir.
 A temporary stage is built up using bamboo, cloth and other decorating materials.
-The cement concrete roof of market shops works as main platform. cultural troops, perform there in presence of King Kansa, invited guests and eager audience ranging from children to old people.
+The cement concrete roof of market shops around works as main platform.
+Whereas in Nishamani field, there is ample space in the ground to enjoy the show.
+Cultural troops, perform there in presence of King Kansa, invited guests and eager audience ranging from children to old people.